 Call the Housing Partnership, which is based in Downingtown but serves the entire Chester county area, at (610) 518-1522.
 Or continue with Housing Partnership of Chester County.

 Get help with paying your rent, utility bills, and mortgage.
-If you qualify for aid, up to one month of your mortgage, rent, or utility bills may be paid from government grants from the federal Emergency Food and Shelter Program.
+If you qualify for any form of financial aid, up to one month of your mortgage, rent, or utility bills may be paid using government grants from the federal Emergency Food and Shelter Program.

-If you are a Chester County Pennsylvania resident and have had your work hours reduced, become unemployed, or experienced other employment issues, since the fall of 2008 you are encouraged to apply for assistance.
+If you are a Chester County Pennsylvania resident and have had your work hours reduced, become unemployed, or experienced other employment issues, you are encouraged to apply for assistance.
 To determine you qualify for assistance, contact the charity or agency nearest you: